Supporting Children’s Mental Health Week 2025

 Pupils who require support of a more social or emotional nature at the academy are supported in many ways.
 We havea pastoral teamand a learning mentor who are on hand to deliver small group or 1:1 interventions aimed at developing social skills, emotional well-being, confidence, attention and listening, language, anger management and self-esteem.
 These sessions take place throughout the day on either a timetabled basis or as is required following an incident.
 We also a KS1 nurture groupin The Ark every morning.

 Medication: If a child requires regular medication during the school day, we will require a parent to sign that this can be administered by school staff.
 Medication is kept securely in the school office until required.
-In the event of epipen or inhalers being required, a care plan will be drawn up with the school nurse and parent.
-A copy of this will in the classroom along with the medication so that there is easy access to it throughout the school day.
-Parents are made aware of any occasion where epipen or inhaler are given to a child in school so that they can monitor usage.
+EpiPens and inhalers are kept in the classroom or with the child so they are readily available as needed.
+If needed, a medical care plan will be drawn up with the school nurse and parent which outlines a child’s medical condition, any medication they require, how school staff can support the child and what to do in the event of an emergency.
+These plans are reviewed annually or sooner if changes are needed.
+A copy of any care plan will in the classroom so they can be referenced by staff as needed.
+Parents are made aware of any occasion where EpiPen or inhaler are given to a child in school so that they can monitor usage.
+A log is also kept of any prescribed medication such as antibiotics which are administered with parental consent.Â

-Behaviour support: The Academy rewards and celebrates positive behaviour with a weekly Celebration Assembly being central to the working week.
-Regular praise from staff, certificates, stickers, and collection of Class Dojos are just a few ways in which positive behaviour is encouraged.
-The Academy has 5 Maple Values which are integral to the working week and which all pupils know.
-It is hoped that through consistent routines and clear expectations of behaviour that all pupils will make the right choices.
+The Academy has five Maple Values which are integral to the working week and which all pupils know.
+Through consistent routines and clear expectations of behaviour all pupils will make the right choices.
 A range of strategies are in place to support pupils who are struggling with their behaviour choices.
-Class teachers will meet regularly with parents to discuss triggers and possible interventions that may be needed.
-Pupils may require a personalised behaviour plan which highlights the potential triggers and the strategies which are in place to support.
+Class teachers will meet regularly with parents to discuss triggers and interventions that may be needed.
+Pupils may require a Pupil Learning Plan which highlights the potential triggers and the strategies which are in place to support.
+Their progress may be monitored using a pupil report or personalised reward chart.Â

 The Academy supports pupils who require additional intervention in a variety of ways.
-The class teams provide pastoral support and interventions as needed.We also commission Younger Minds to work for a day and a half to support those pupils who require more therapeutic intervention from a trained counsellor.
-Our learning mentor supports individuals and groups throughout the week also.
+The class teams provide pastoral support and interventions as needed.
+We are proactive in seeking the support from external agencies as needed for those pupils who require more specialised or targeted support.Â

-Here at Maple Court Academy we work closely with the local authority SEND services team.
+Here at Maple Court we work closely with the local authority SEND services team.
 This involves a lead SEND advisor who is available to advise the school in what support is needed for pupils needing more than class teacher support.
-Specialist advisors are also available to the school in every area of SEND, including CAMHS if this is required.
-The school works closely with an Educational Psychologistalso when needs are becoming more complex and require additional support.
-Outside of educational support, the school also accesses behavioural supportfromINSPIREand we buy into the Younger Minds counselling service for those who need emotional support.
-In terms of social care, the Academy has close links with the locality social workers and the team of Family Support Workers based on the Estate and by working in partnership we can provide access to a wide range of services to support families and young people including housing support, counselling, welfare support etc.
+Specialist advisors are also available to the school in every area of SEND, including CAMHS (Child and Adolescent Mental Health Service) if this is required.
+The school works closely with an Educational Psychologist also when needs are becoming more complex and require additional support.
+Outside of educational support, the school also accesses behavioural support from other independent providers.
+In terms of social care, the Academy has close links with a range of social workers and family support workers, and by working in partnership we can provide access to a wide range of services to support families and young people including housing support, counselling, welfare support, Foodbank etc.Â

 The staff at the Academy have regular training opportunities to support their work with pupils with special educational needs.
 The training offered takes full account of the many and varied needs of the pupils we teach and forms part of the rolling programme of quality continuing professional development for all staff.
 Additional training for specific needs can be accessed from the local authority Inclusive Learning Service.
-We also work closely with Occupational Therapy, Physiotherapy, CAMHS, and others to provide bespoke, pupil-centred training as needed.
+We also work closely with Occupational Therapy, Physiotherapy, CAMHS, and others to provide bespoke, pupil-centred training as needed.Â

 It is the aim of the academy that all pupils will have the opportunity to access a full range of activities both in and outside of school, including school trips.
 Where difficulties may arise in this, the academy staff will liaise with parents to minimise issues and to reduce risks.
 We will always aim to make reasonable adjustments to ensure all can fully participate.